jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ## Data Gathering, Cleanup, and API Selection

 The first step for us to begin our project was to find historical stock information including a number of key metrics that would be used for both the clustering analysis and in building the machine learning model.
+We determined that metrics such as EBITDA, total debt, net income, VWAP, moving averages, etc. would be critical for us to perform our analysis.

+Through various APIs and online resouces we were able to gather a data set of over 160 individual stocks inclduing the metrics mentioned above.

 APIs used: